 behind the posts

-teacher leadership, implicit bias, racial equity, and cultural competency.
-In 2014, she participated in the Institute for Educational Leadership's EducationPolicy Fellowship Program in which she established cross-sectoral relationships with mid-career professionals throughout the country.
-She gained valuable skills in educational policy and leadership building through its rigorous professional development.
-Barrett has been involved in national initiatives such as the U.S. Teach to Lead, and recently spoke on cultural competency at its Family Engagement Summit.
-Her company’s commitment to action, "Excelling Hispanics to Prosperity," was accepted by the White House Initiative on the Educational Excellence of Hispanics.
-The subsequent year, she published her first chapter titled “Using Mentorship to Transition Black Males to Prosperity” in the “Closing the Education Achievement Gap for African-American Males” book.
-As a YWCA-trained social justice facilitator, she cultivates empathetic leadership for communities and businesses with intentional and productive dialogue.
+Barrett is a highly sought-after speaker, presenting nationally on teacher leadership, implicit bias, racial equity, and cultural competency.
+In 2014, she participated in the Institute for Educational Leadership's Education Policy Fellowship Program, establishing valuable cross-sectoral relationships with professionals nationwide and gaining expertise in educational policy and leadership development.
+Barrett has been involved in national initiatives like the U.S. Teach to Lead and recently spoke on cultural competency at its Family Engagement Summit.
+Her commitment to action, "Excelling Hispanics to Prosperity," was accepted by the White House Initiative on the Educational Excellence of Hispanics.
+Additionally, she published her first chapter, "Using Mentorship to Transition Black Males to Prosperity," in the book "Closing the Education Achievement Gap for African-American Males."
+As a trained social justice facilitator by the YWCA, she promotes empathetic leadership through intentional and productive dialogue in communities and businesses.

 Barrett tackles pressing issues by guiding individuals in negotiating their social identities, fostering a sense of common ground that values diverse perspectives.
 Over the years, CHARPED has partnered with organizations like When We All Vote, Cleveland History Center, and the Cleveland Foundation to host community events encouraging civic engagement and increasing voter registration.
 Barrett's mission is to unite the country by eliminating barriers and building bridges between communities.